vladiim/heuro/_posts/email/2015-06-08-email-four.md

 [google-touch]:http://www.theverge.com/2015/5/28/8682957/touch-sensitive-fabric-and-tiny-radar-chips-hands-on-with-ataps/?utm_source=heuro.net&utm_medium=email

 In 2015, [programmatic will account for $14.9 billion of the nearly $59 billion digital-advertising pie][programmatic], according to eMarketer.
 That's up from $9.9 billion in 2014 and $4.2 billion in 2013.
 Until recently, many questioned the value of programmatic advertising.
 Publishers saw it as a threat and buyers saw it as a source of dodgy, low-value inventory.
-But with those concerns dissipating and major brands are saying that they intend to buy 100% of their digital programmatically, the practice is booming.
+But those concerns are dissipating and major brands are saying that they intend to buy 100% of their digital programmatically, the practice is booming.

 [programmatic]:http://adage.com/article/print-edition/inside-murky-world-programmatic/298822/?utm_source=heuro.net&utm_medium=email

-[How venues are improving the customer experience with Beacon Technology][beacons].
+[How venues are improving the customer experience with beacon technology][beacons].
 Examples allow sports fans to order food to be delivered to them in their seats and Disney's MyMagic+ bracelet.

 [beacons]:https://econsultancy.com/blog/66510-amplifying-the-customer-experience/?utm_source=heuro.net&utm_medium=email